* Microsoft up in premarket after earnings

 By Chuck Mikolajczak

-NEW YORK, Jan 24 U.S. stock index futures dropped on Friday, putting the S&P 500 on track for a second week of declines, in the wake of a selloff in emerging market assets as expectations grew that the Federal Reserve will trim its stimulus measures further next week.
+NEW YORK, Jan 24 U.S. stocks were set for a lower open on Friday, in the wake of a selloff in emerging market assets, as expectations grew that the Federal Reserve will trim its market-friendly stimulus measures further next week.

-* As many market participants expect the Fed to continue to wind down its stimulus measures by an additional $10 billion a month next week, investors will look to less risky assets such as U.S. bonds, expecting interest rates will begin to rise.
+With many market participants expecting the Fed to shave its stimulus by another $10 billion a month next week, investors will look to less risky assets such as U.S. bonds, expecting interest rates will begin to rise.
+The Fed's policymakers will conclude a two-day meeting on Wednesday.

-* A rout in emerging market assets spread to developed countries in Europe on worries over Fed policy, slowing growth in China and amid political problems in Turkey, Argentina and Ukraine.
+A rout in emerging market assets spread to developed countries in Europe on worries over Fed policy, slowing growth in China and political problems in Turkey, Argentina and Ukraine.

-* The Turkish lira hit a fresh record low and the South African rand hit a new five-year low against the dollar.
-U.S.-listed shares of Banco Bilbao Vizcaya Argentaria, S.A. fell 4.7 percent to $12.08 in premarket trade a day after the country's peso currency suffered its steepest daily decline in 12 years.
+The Turkish lira hit a fresh record low and the South African rand hit a new five-year low against the dollar.
+U.S.-listed shares of Banco Bilbao Vizcaya Argentaria, S.A. fell 3 percent to $12.30 in premarket trading a day after the country's peso currency suffered its steepest daily decline in 12 years.

-* The S&P 500 is down 0.6 percent for the week, putting it on pace for back-to-back weekly losses for the first time since September.
+The S&P 500 is down 0.6 percent for the week, on pace for back-to-back weekly losses for the first time since September.